tonyngmk/msba_bot/README.md

 ### 2. Python

 This project is using Python programming language.

+Perks of using a programming language instead of 3rd-party platforms such as SnatchBot is that one can be self-reliant, and harness the full capability of utilizing a full-programming language for backend logic.

 #### 2.1 Python-Google Spreadsheet